micmejia/bible-dump/NKJV/Judges/Judg 15.md

 Now the Philistines went up, encamped in Judah, and deployed themselves against Lehi.

 ###### 10
 And the men of Judah said, "Why have you come up against us?"
-So they answered, "We have come up to [^a]arrest Samson, to do to him as he has done to us."
+So they answered, "We have come up to arrest Samson, to do to him as he has done to us."

 ###### 11
 Then three thousand men of Judah went down to the cleft of the rock of Etam, and said to Samson, "Do you not know that the Philistines rule over us?
 What _is_ this you have done to us?"
 And he said to them, "As they did to me, so I have done to them."